iveevi/ngf/README.md

 # Usage

-Training neural geometry fields requires an NVIDIA GPU with CUDA support;
+Training neural geometry fields requires an NVIDIA GPU with CUDA support.
-the memory usage of the training routine is modest, being able to run on a 3060 mobile GPU.
 The necessary python packages are listed in `requirements.txt` so installing them with `pip install -r requirements.txt` is simplest.
+If there are errors in install the library in `extensions` it can likely be resolved by installing PyTorch and/or Wheel.

 Then run `python source/train.py` on any target mesh: